|Location:||Cambodia – Oddar Meanchey province|

 Frustrated by Bonsucro’s inaction, with Inclusive Development International’s assistance, the families filed a landmark class-action lawsuit against Mitr Phol in the Thai courts.
 The transboundary class action Hoy Mai & Others vs. Mitr Phol Co.
 Ltd. is the first of its kind in Southeast Asia.

 Inclusive Development International, Equitable Cambodia and LICADHO also filed a precedent-setting complaint against Bonsucro with the UK National Contact Point for Responsible Business Conduct for failing to hold its member company accountable for gross human rights abuses.
-The U.K. National Contact Point admitted the complaint, finding that multi-stakeholder initiatives like Bonsucro are in fact bound by the international human rights norms codified in the Organisation for Economic Co-operation and Development (OECD) Guidelines on Multinational Enterprises.
+The U.K. National Contact Point admitted the complaint, asserting that multi-stakeholder initiatives like Bonsucro are in fact bound by the international human rights norms codified in the Organisation for Economic Co-operation and Development (OECD) Guidelines on Multinational Enterprises.
+In January 2022 the National Contact Point found that Bonsucro had violated its international human rights responsibilities and breached the OECD Guidelines when it readmitted Mitr Phol as a member.

 It has been a long road to justice for the Oddar Meanchey communities, and there’s still a way to go, but there is now real hope that Mitr Phol and its industry enablers will finally be held to account.